Dick Davey: Santa Clara head coach (1992–2007)

 On September 9, 1992, Davey was promoted to head coach after Williams became athletic director at Santa Clara.
+Before the season began, Davey headed to Victoria, B.C.
+Canada to watch an unheralded and virtually unknown guard, Steve Nash play at St. Michael's Academy.
+Davey says that he watched thirty seconds of warmups before worriedly looking around for other coaches.
+In a rather irregular recruiting tactic Davey told Nash's coach, loud enough so Nash could hear, "He might be one of the worst defenders I've ever seen."
+Nash still came to Santa Clara the next fall.

-In his first season, Davey's Broncos finished third but won the WCC tournament and became only the second no. 15 seed team to win in the first round, defeating no. 2 Arizona 64–61 on March 18, 1993.
+In his first season, Davey's Broncos finished third but won the WCC tournament and became a 15 seed.
+In what oddsmakers say is the fifth greatest upset in tournament history, Santa Clara became the second 15 seed to win in the first round, defeating an NBA laden number 2 seed Arizona 64–61 on March 18, 1993.

 Led by future NBA MVP Steve Nash, Santa Clara would go on to win the West Coast Conference regular season title in 1995 and 1996 and qualified for the NCAA Tournament both years.
 Santa Clara signed Davey to a contract extension on March 29, 1995.

 The 10-seed Broncos beat Maryland in the first round in 1996.
 After Nash moved on to the NBA, Santa Clara won a third straight WCC regular season title in 1997, this time led by senior guard Marlon Garnett.

 Santa Clara would continue to have consistent winning seasons under Davey, with an 18–10 record in 1997–98, 19–12 in 1999–2000, and 20–12 in 2000–01.
-However, the program went on a downturn afterwards with five straight losing seasons.
+However, the program went on a downturn afterward going just 70-78 over the next five seasons.